Consdata/kouncil/README.md

 ### Cluster monitoring

 Monitoring your cluster's health can be as important as monitoring your consumer groups.
-Kouncil shows not only which brokers are currently connected do cluster, but also their current resource consumption (ssing Kouncil's [advanced config](#docker---advanced-configuration))
+Kouncil shows not only which brokers are currently connected to cluster, but also their current resource consumption (using Kouncil's [advanced config](#docker---advanced-configuration))

 <p align="left">
   <img src=".github/img/kouncil_brokers.png" width="820">